harshpandey002/react-blog/README.md

 This application will not store your blog data.
 After the front-end part is finished. back-end will be integrated.

-This application will be made with reactjs, redux for state management and react-quill for editing or creating the blog.
+This application uses Reactjs, Redux for state management and react-quill for editing or creating the blog.
 It will also use framer-motion and react-router for animations and routing respectively.